Skip to main content

 • Aids in theft recovery.
 AUPS can flag your bicycle as stolen, provide you with your serial number, and look for your bike on campus.

 Registration is available online on the vehicle registration page under AU Access.
 The permit must be picked up in the AUPS office and placed on the bicycle where it is readily visible.
 After the second week of each Fall Semester, any bike parked on campus without a valid AU bicycle permit displayed will be removed and placed in the Auburn University Impound Lot at the owner’s expense.
-All bicycles impounded will be held by AUPS for 100 days, and if not claimed, turned over to the Department of Property Control for disposal.
+All bicycles impounded will be held by AUPS for 100 days, and if not claimed, turned over to the Department of Asset Management for disposal.

 Graphic showing 5 most common locations for a bike's serial number.